×

 We believe an absolute return, inflation-linked benchmark is the most appropriate primary measure against which to evaluate the long-term performance of our infrastructure strategies.
 The approach ensures the focus of portfolio construction remains on delivering consistent absolute real returns over the long term.

-On an absolute basis, the Strategy saw positive contributions from all eight sectors in which it was invested in the quarter (out of 10), with electric utilities, energy infrastructure and rail the top contributors.
+On an absolute basis, the Strategy saw positive contributions from five of eight sectors in which it was invested in the quarter (out of 10), with rail, airports and gas utilities being the top contributors.
+Electric and water utilities detracted the most.

-Relative to the FTSE Global Core Infrastructure 50/50 and on a U.S. dollar basis, the Strategy outperformed in the quarter, driven primarily by stock selection in the rail and airports sectors.
-A lack of ports and communication towers was also beneficial.
-Conversely, stock selection in electric utilities, underweights to energy infrastructure and gas utilities and overweights to airports and toll roads detracted.
+Relative to the FTSE Global Core Infrastructure 50/50 and on a U.S. dollar basis, the Strategy underperformed in the quarter, driven primarily by a lack of ports, an underweight to rail, an overweight to renewables and stock selection in electric utilities.
+Conversely, stock selection in gas utilities and energy infrastructure proved beneficial.

-On an individual stock basis, the top contributors to absolute returns in the quarter were Entergy, SSE, ONEOK, E.on and TC Energy.
-The main detractors were Constellation Energy, an underweight to Engie, Aeroports de Paris, Redeia and Algonquin Power & Utilities.
+On an individual stock basis, the top contributors to absolute returns in the quarter were Canadian National Railway, Aeroports de Paris, TC Energy, Ferrovial and Union Pacific.
+The main detractors were Constellation Energy, Brookfield Renewable, SSE, Axia Energia and an underweight to NextEra Energy.

 Related Perspectives